 “We saw all the ways it could connect with so many of our disciplines: sustainability, archeology, geology, astronomy, tourism, landscape architecture,” he said.

 The project evolved after Turrell invited ASU President Michael Crow to the site last year to discuss a partnership.
 Michael Govan, president of the Skystone Foundation, is the director of the Los Angeles County Museum of Art.
 Last year, ASU entered into a partnership with LACMA to increase diversity among museum professionals.

 Tepper said that Turrell is interested in accelerating completion of his project, creating new opportunities for teaching and learning, and ensuring access for future generations of visitors.
-The goal is for the ASU Foundation, the nonprofit fundraising unit of ASU, to help raise at least $200 million over the next two years to complete the artistic vision within the crater and to build the infrastructure to support visitors within the next five years.
+The goal is for the ASU Foundation, the nonprofit fundraising unit of ASU, to help raise at least $200 million to complete the artistic vision within the crater and to build the infrastructure to support visitors in the future.

-The site, which is about a half-hour drive from Flagstaff, is on a dirt road and is currently accessible only to invited visitors.
-Inside the crater, which is a volcanic cinder cone, those visitors have a chance to experience a number of tunnels, rooms and spaces that are mind-altering in their impact.
+The site, which is about a half-hour drive from Flagstaff, is on a dirt road.
+Inside the crater, which is a volcanic cinder cone, one will have a chance to experience a number of tunnels, rooms and spaces that are mind-altering in their impact.

 “It’s been designed to the quarter inch, with each of the 23 spaces envisioned with full awareness of how it’s physically oriented to the cosmos and what is trying to be captured,” Tepper said.